 ATI offers two separate programming models, at different abstraction levels.
 The low-level programming model is called the "Compute Abstraction Layer" (CAL).
 CAL provides communication primitives and an intermediate assembly language, allowing fine-tuning of device performance.
-For high-level programming, ATI adopted Brook, which was originally developed at Stanford [4].
+For high-level programming, ATI adopted Brook, which was originally developed at Stanford [5].
 ATI's extended version is called Brook+ [3].
 We implemented the correlator both with Brook+ and with CAL.

 With both Brook+ and CAL, the programmer has to do the vectorization, unlike with NVIDIA GPUs.
 CAL provides a feature called swizzling, which is used to select parts of vector registers in arithmetic operations.
-We found this improves readability of the code significantly.
+For example, it is possible to perform operations like mul r0, r1.xxyy, r2.zwzw, which selects the x and y components of r1 twice, and performs a vector multiplication with the z and w components of r2, resulting in the four combinations.
+We extensively exploit this feature in the correlator, and found that this improves readability of the code significantly.
 Unlike the other architectures, the ATI GPUs are not well documented.
 Essential information, such as the number of registers, cache sizes, and memory architecture is missing, making it hard to write optimized code.
 Although the situation improved recently, the documentation is still inadequate.
 Moreover, the programming tools are insufficient.
 The high-level Brook+ model does not achieve acceptable performance for our application.
-The lowlevel CAL model does, but it is difficult to use.
+The low-level CAL model does, but it is difficult to use.

-A serious problem with the ATI hardware is that it is not possible to synchronize the threads within a multiprocessor.
-If this would be possible, we could increase the cache hit ratio, by ensuring that threads that access the same samples are scheduled at roughly the same time.
+Synchronizning the threads within a multiprocessor can increase the cache hit ratio, by ensuring that threads that access the same samples are scheduled at roughly the same time.
 With NVIDIA hardware, this leads to a considerable performance improvement (see Section 4.4).
+However, although the ATI hardware can synchronize the threads within a multiprocessor, we could not achieve performance increases this way.